HLF Bear Put Spread Strategy

 What is a bear put spread on HLF?

 A bear put spread on HLF is the bear put spread strategy applied to HLF (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With HLF stock trading near $12.89, the strikes shown on this page are snapped to the nearest listed HLF chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With HLF stock at $12.34 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed HLF chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are HLF bear put spread max profit and max loss calculated?